HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ the total number of pages.”
+I am happy to learn it’s better to say “ get out of bed.”

 ★★★★★